lukemetz/lukemetz.github.io/_posts/2018-0-23-project-log-matcha-making-robot-arm.markdown

 </div>

 ### Axes 2 - 4:
 My main consideration was what to do with motors.
 I knew I didn’t want to deal with any of the more exotic actuation types such as pneumatic.
 In the interest of keeping things simple, I decided to place motors as close to the driving axis as possible and go with simple gearing as opposed to more complex cable / belt driven solutions.
 While researching I was astonished at the complexity of  industrial arms.
-In particular the geek group has a few different teardown like videos of two rather large KUKA arms that I [would](https://www.youtube.com/watch?v=6YiPrytt_Ss) [recommend](https://www.youtube.com/watch?v=EfmjhfN8D-Q).
+In particular the geek group has a few different teardown-like videos of two rather large KUKA arms that I [would](https://www.youtube.com/watch?v=6YiPrytt_Ss) [recommend](https://www.youtube.com/watch?v=EfmjhfN8D-Q).
 I tried to keep my  pieces as small and lightweight as possible both to lower print times and to keep the weight down.
 I once again went with the same servo form factor for motors mostly due to ease of use.
 I used the same 20kg motor, but expect to need to swap out the first axis with a higher torque version.
 The axes are M8 threaded rod, held via friction to some 3D printed parts.

 <div class="side-by-side">